Koichi Kusano

-Koichi Kusano (Kusano Koichi; born March 22, 1955) is a Japanese jurist who has served as an associate justice of the Supreme Court of Japan since 2019.
+Kōichi Kusano (Kusano Koichi; born March 22, 1955) is a Japanese jurist who served as an associate justice of the Supreme Court of Japan from 2019 to 2025.

 Education and career

 Kusano was born on March 22, 1955, in Japan.
 He attended the University of Tokyo and graduated with a degree in Law in 1978.
 He was appointed as a legal apprentice that same year.
 In 1980 he registered as an attorney, and in 1986 he received his Master of Laws degree from Harvard Law School.
 He continued as an attorney until 1994, when he became an auditor for Koito Manufacturing.
 In 1999 he became the director of Rakuten, a post which he held until 2004, when he entered into academia.
 From 2004 until 2018 he served as professor or visiting professor at several universities, including: